Charlie McCarthy (ice hockey)

-Charles Edward McCarthy (November 17, 1889 – November 30, 1969) was a Canadian professional ice hockey player.
+Charles Edward McCarthy (November 17, 1889 – November 11, 1965) was a Canadian professional ice hockey player.
 He played with the Montreal Wanderers of the National Hockey Association during the 1914–15 season as a starting goaltender.
-Prior to that he had played with the Toronto Argonauts and teams from Bassano, Calgary and Cobalt.
+Prior to that he had played with the Canadian football team Toronto Argonauts and teams from Bassano, Calgary and Cobalt.

 McCarthy was also a professional boxer and a Canadian lightweight boxing champion.

+McCarthy enlisted for military service in World War I where he served as a sergeant in the United States artillery, with the 151st Brigade.